HW1: Lexical Retrieval

 Graduate students: You have the same goals as the undergraduates, but you should also try to develop general strategies for forming queries that beat the unstructured baselines.
 Don't obsess over achieving high accuracy.
 Grading is based on the the quality of your strategies, not the accuracy of your results.
 Some interesting hypotheses may not work.
 Generate-and-test works well, but is a poor strategy unless one has infinite time.

 The documents in your index have five representations: body, title, url (terms extracted from the url), keywords (terms supplied by the document author), and inlink (terms used in hyperlinks from other documents to this document).
-The second experiment examines the value of these different fields using the Ranked Boolean and BM25 retrieval models.
-Test each representation individually using the bag-of-words queries.
-Thus there will be 10 sets of experimental results (2 retrieval models × 5 document representations).
+The second experiment compares the value of the body and title representations for Ranked Boolean and BM25.

 BM25 allows evidence from different representations of the document content (e.g., body, title, ...) to be combined to create a better estimate of how well a concept (e.g., a query term) or a query matches the document.
 For example, the unstructured query "The Time Traveler's Wife" can be transformed into the following structured query.